freeCodeCamp/freeCodeCamp/curriculum/challenges/english/13-relational-databases/learn-sql-by-building-a-student-database-part-2/build-a-student-database-part-2.md

 # --description--

-In this 140-lesson course, you will complete your student database while diving deeper into SQL commands.
+In this 140 lesson course, you will complete your student database while diving deeper into SQL commands.

 # --instructions--